theycallmethetailor/js-function-scopes/README.md

 </details>

-What type of function declaration is usually considred less confusing/safer?
+What type of function declaration is usually considered less confusing/safer?

-Expression funcions
+Expression functions

 <details>
   <summary>What are the two things that happen when JavaScript runs </summary>